Samsung/tizen-docs/docs/platform/reference/tic-faq.md

 - On the other hand, in "Advanced" mode, you can customize your own binary from scratch.
 At first, you can select the architecture in the `Settings` tab, then you can select the building block packages one by one in the `Packages` tab.
-  We recommand you to select a building block in `Preset` category first, and `Domain` category later.
+  We recommand you select a building block in the `Preset` category first, and the `Domain` category later.
   It will help you to select essential packages.

 ## How to get a recipe for TIC?